ctrl-alt-del/devenv/README.md

 ### Go on Mac
 Visit [Go's download page](https://golang.org/dl) and download the latest `.pkg` file.

-Once download is completed, couble click the `.pkg` file to install Go on your computer, and then follow the same instruction for [Ubuntu](go-on-ubuntu) to update the `$PATH` on Mac.
+Once download is completed, double click the `.pkg` file to install Go on your computer, and then follow the same instruction for [Ubuntu](go-on-ubuntu) to update the `$PATH` on Mac.

 [BACK TO TOP](#table-of-contents)